idris-lang/Idris2/docs/source/tutorial/windows.rst

     1. Download the installer and run it.
 Do not install it in a path with spaces — currently, Idris2 has trouble with them.
-    2. Add the threaded 64-bit scheme to the PATH.
+    2. Add the threaded 64-bit Scheme binary to the PATH.
 It is the ``\bin\ta6nt`` subdirectory where Chez Scheme was installed.
 So if you used "C:\Chez", it will be in ``C:\Chez\bin\ta6nt``.